Godsmith/trainfinity3/README.md

        problem, try it out.

 ### Bugs
+- cities can be built on water and mountains
 - creating track at end of station back diagonally along station removes platform from one too many tracks
 - wagons sometimes unloaded in the wrong direction